protofire/Cardano-SmartDB/example/docs/installation.md

 - `NEXTAUTH_SECRET`: A secret used by NextAuth for session tokens; changing it invalidates all active sessions.
 - `LOGIN_JWT_SECRET_KEY`: A secret used to create challenge tokens and our session tokens; changing it invalidates these tokens and associated sessions.
 - `NEXT_PUBLIC_USE_BLOCKCHAIN_TIME`: Boolean flag to decide if blockchain time should be used.
-- `USE_DATABASE`: Type of database used, such as 'mongo' for MongoDB.
+- `USE_DATABASE`: Type of database used, such as 'mongo' for MongoDB or 'postgresql' for PostgreSQL.
 - `MONGO_URLDB`: MongoDB connection string.
+- `POSTGRES_HOST`: The host where PostgreSQL is running (e.g., `localhost` or an IP address).
+- `POSTGRES_PORT`: The port PostgreSQL is listening on (default is `5432`).
+- `POSTGRES_USER`: The username used to connect to the database.
+- `POSTGRES_PASS`: The password for the PostgreSQL user.
+- `POSTGRES_DB`: The name of the database you want to connect to.

 - `SWAGGER_PORT`: The Swagger server port

 **Note:** Only one Blockfrost API key is needed, corresponding to the network set in `NEXT_PUBLIC_CARDANO_NET`.